 - Implant Complications, Identification, Strategizing Diagnosis, and Treatment

-Mentoring I (M1) is not a prerequisite for Mentoring II (M2).
-However, it will pick up from where M1 left off.
-Participants of M2 will learn how to properly graft, place membrane, and surgically restore defected areas along with advanced technology in assisting with sinus lifts.
+Mentoring 2 (M2) is our most popular course and is focused on bone grafting, membrane placement, extraction techniques, immediate guided implant placement, tissue management, and more.
+Mentoring I (M1) is not a prerequisite for Mentoring II (M2); however, it will pick up from where M1 leaves off.
+Participants of M2 will learn how to properly graft, place membrane, place an immediate implant in an extraction site, and surgically restore defected areas along with advanced technology in assisting with elevating the sinus.

 Team members are welcome to attend: $499.00 for the first staff member, $399.00 for any additional team members.
 Monthly payments are available upon request.
 Please see the Register page for additional details.